 When it comes to feeling hungry, your hormones are what signal the brain to think that you need to eat.
 Ghrelin is the hormone in your body that controls your appetite — it’s often called “the hunger hormone”.
 Higher levels of ghrelin make us feel hungry, while lower levels keep us feeling satisfied.2

 When ghrelin levels are low, the brain stops telling us to feel hungry and seek out food.
-Research has shown that, the greater the protein in the diet, the lower the levels of ghrelin.3 The lower the level of ghrelin, the less likely you will be to overeat or to crave extra food throughout the day.
+Research has shown that, the greater the protein in the diet, the lower the levels of ghrelin.3 The lower the level of ghrelin, the more satisfied you’ll feel.

 Protein, carbs, and fat are all digested slightly differently.
 Protein is one of the nutrients that actually slows down the digestive process, keeping food in the stomach for longer, which signals the brain to make you feel full and satisfied.2

-A low-sugar and low-fat protein shake can also be a great low-calorie snack alternative that will keep you feeling more satisfied than a high-carb snack, like a handful of pretzels or a cookie.
+A low-sugar and low-fat protein shake can also be a great low-calorie snack alternative.
+It can keep you feeling more satisfied than a high-carb snack, like a handful of pretzels or a cookie.
 Additionally, there’s no evidence of any potential side effects of protein supplements in healthy individuals.4

-Protein shakes to change body composition
+Can protein shakes change body composition?

-Sshakes may also be used primarily to increase protein intake when trying to lose fat and gain lean mass.
+Shakes may also be used primarily to increase protein intake when trying to lose fat and gain lean mass.
 When you exercise and burn calories, but are also consuming less from your diet, the body starts to break down stored fat – as long as it has enough protein.4

-It may sound confusing that gaining mass can lead to weight loss, but the more muscle (lean mass) your body has, the greater amount of energy (calories) it burns.
-When you’re burning lots of calories during intense workouts, protein shakes not only help your muscles to repair, but also prevent their breakdown and help your body to burn fat instead.3
+It may sound confusing that gaining mass can lead to weight loss, but the more muscle (lean mass) your body has, the more energy (calories) it burns.
+Plus, when you’re burning calories during intense workouts, protein shakes not only help your muscles to repair, but also prevent their breakdown.
+This helps your body to burn fat instead.3

 When should you drink a protein shake for weight loss?

 The timing of your protein shake depends on where it fits in with your goals and your planned meals for the day.
 If the protein shake is designed to replace a meal, you would simply have it at that mealtime.

-Protein shakes can help with weight loss in a variety of ways — by helping to replace high-calorie meals, to keep you full between meals and prevent overeating, or to help build muscle and burn fat from your workouts.4
+Protein shakes can help with weight loss in a variety of ways.
+From helping to replace high-calorie meals, to keep you full between meals and preventing overeating.
+Plus, they can help to build muscle and burn fat from your workouts.4

 Protein powders can help anyone to maximise the results of a healthy diet and exercise habits, as well as see the weight loss results you’re hoping for.
-While some pre-made protein shakes are available on the market, be careful to read the labels and check what other ingredients are included.
+While some pre-made protein shakes are on the market, be careful to read the labels and check what other ingredients are included.
 To have the most control over what goes into your protein shakes, make them yourself at home.